 :!Linux_Command

-To insert the output of a UNIX or Linux command into a file, immediately after the cursor use below syntax in vi editor
+So, to insert the output of a UNIX or Linux command into a file, refer the following steps:

 :r!command